jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Dallas, TX to the drop down list and created necessary DAL JSON file.
 * Added Detroit, MI to the drop down list and created necessary DET JSON file.
 * Added Miami, FL to the drop down list and created necessary MIA JSON file.
 * Added ability to add two photos and the necessary ALT text for each restaurant.
 A bit more testing is needed to make sure it doesn't slow the page down to much.